 Does this financial product have a sustainable investment objective?
-Yes • X No qualify as env sustainable u Taxonomy in economic a not qualify as tments with jective:% activities that vironmentally nder the EU activities that of activities that of ally sustainable an char obje mini racteristics and while it does not have as its ective a sustainable investment, it will have a simum proportion of 25% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments financial product are attained.
+Yes X No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy X It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 1% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy X with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments financial product are attained.